zadean/xqerl/README.md

 This is a currently a draft/proof-of-concept.
 Please don't try to use it for "real" computing (yet)!

-It is passing about 93% its (~25k) test cases.
-The other 7% are mainly functions that have not been implemented, and tests that rely on decimal precision.
+It is passing about 92% its (~29k) test cases.
+The other 8% are mainly functions that have not been implemented.

 ### Features it has: